What is white box testing?

 This can also help you get ready for security testing and prevent the code from injecting malicious code lines from external sources or finding out other security threats.

 Secondly, you need to check the correct flow of the source code and make sure that everything is structured well.
 How to do this?
 And again, learn programming languages.
 It might help you to write additional code for testing the main one.
-Therefore to spend less time on manual testing.
+Therefore you spend less time on manual testing.

 So let’s see how you can perform this testing using the online test management tool aqua.